viamrobotics/docs/docs/extend/modular-resources/create/_index.md

    This command creates a new `meta.json` file in your current working directory, which serves as a template on which to base your custom configurations.

-1. Edit the newly-created `meta.json` file, and provide the required configuration information for your custom module.
-   Fill in the following fields.
+1. Edit the newly-created `meta.json` file, and provide the required configuration information for your custom module by filling in the following fields.
 The `name` and `visibility` fields are pre-populated:

 <table>
   <tr>